kenjinc/scr-and-stakeholder-analysis/scripts/cleaning-script.md

 # Cleaning

-We will need to first select out and rename the variables that wil be necessary for our analysis, with:
+First, we will need to select and rename the variables relevant to our plan of analysis.
+We will specifically focus on the following:

-- `date` corresponding to second the response was recorded
+- `date`, which corresponds to the date and time the response was recorded
-- `completion` corresponding to the proportion of the survey that was responded to or viewed
+- `completion`, which corresponds to the proportion of the survey that was completed
-- `channel` corresponding to the means through which the survey was accessed
+- `channel`, which corresponds to the means through which the survey materials were accessed
-- `consent` corresponding to the terms of participation
+- `consent`, which corresponds to whether participants provided informed consent
-- `involvement` corresponding to the participants’ self-reported role in deciding dining policies and practices
+- `involvement`, which corresponds to the participants’ self-reported role in deciding dining policies and practices
-- `involvement_other` corresponding to offered clarifications on participants’ reported roles in deciding dining policies and practices
+- `involvement_other`, which corresponds to to offered clarifications on participants’ reported roles in deciding dining policies and practices
-- `stakeholder_type` corresponding to the type of professional role participants reported as serving
+- `stakeholder_type`, which corresponds to the type of professional role participants reported as serving
-- `stakeholder_type_other` corresponding to offered clarifications on the type of professional role participants reported as serving
+- `stakeholder_type_other`, which corresponds to offered clarifications on the type of professional role participants reported as serving
-- `title` corresponding to participants’ disclosed job titles
+- `title`, which corresponds to participants’ disclosed job titles
-- `role_duration` corresponding to the number of years participants have served in that position
+- `role_duration`, which corresponds to the number of years participants have served in that position
-- `dietary_health_ranking` corresponding to the level of priority given to the healthiness of food offerings
+- `dietary_health_ranking`, which corresponds to the level of priority given to the healthiness of food offerings
-- `dietary_sustainability_ranking` corresponding to the level of priority given to the sustainability of guest food choices
+- `dietary_sustainability_ranking`, which corresponds to the level of priority given to the sustainability of guest food choices
-- `institutional_sustainability_ranking` corresponding to the level of priority given to the sustainability of dining operations
+- `institutional_sustainability_ranking`, which corresponds to the level of priority given to the sustainability of dining operations
-- `food_pricing_ranking` corresponding to the level of priority given to the campus food prices
+- `food_pricing_ranking`, which corresponds to the level of priority given to the campus food prices
-- `operational_costs_ranking` corresponding to the level of priority given to cost of funding dining operations
+- `operational_costs_ranking`, which corresponds to the level of priority given to cost of funding dining operations
-- `guest_satisfaction_ranking` corresponding to the level of priority given to the dining experiences of students
+- `guest_satisfaction_ranking`, which corresponds to the level of priority given to the dining experiences of students
-- `worker_satisfaction_ranking` corresponding to the level of priority given to the labor experiences of dining staff
+- `worker_satisfaction_ranking`, which corresponds to the level of priority given to the labor experiences of dining staff
-- `campus_culture_ranking` corresponding to the level of priority given to campus sustainability culture and the monitoring of spillover effects
+- `campus_culture_ranking`, which corresponds to the level of priority given to campus sustainability culture and the monitoring of spillover effects
-- `other_ranking` corresponding to the level of priority given to other relevant indicators of university-based dietary intervention performance not considered in the provided list
+- `other_ranking`, which corresponds to the level of priority given to other relevant indicators of university-based dietary intervention performance not considered in the provided list
-- `other_ranking_other` corresponding to offered indicators
+- `other_ranking_other`, which corresponds to offered indicators

 ``` r
 stakeholder_survey <- stakeholder_survey %>%